JuniorWolfgamingDE/LCZ-OneUI-Web/README.md

-# One UI Web
+# LOLCATZ One UI Web

-**One UI Web** is a framework inspired by the Samsung One UI Interface.
+**LOLCATZ One UI Web** is a framework inspired by the Samsung One UI Interface, based on Samsung's original One UI Web.

 The goal is simplify the creation of mobile web apps with the **One UI’s** user experience, as well as to optimise your web apps for Samsung mobile.